3G3M3N/Best-Cities-For-Startups/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------

-W have 1000 citie in this dataset.
+There is a 1000 citie in this dataset.

 Top 5: